magento/devdocs/guides/v2.0/cloud/before/before-project-owner.md

 To initially set up your {{site.data.var.ece}} project, you need the Project Owner to create the project, add a super user, and generate {{site.data.var.ee}} authentication keys.
 The account owner has sole authority over the project and account to manage your store, project and Git access, and more.

-As the Project Owner, you must complete the following, required by development and technical resources:

-* Access to the {{site.data.var.ece}} project through added user accounts
+**Important:** The Project Owner is required to complete the following steps:

-* Generate Magento authentication keys
+* Step 1: Generate Magento authentication keys
+* Step 2: Add admin variables
-* Create the project
+* Step 3: Create the project
-* Add a project admin account
+* Step 4: Add a project admin account
-* Add admin variables

-After you have completed those tasks, the project admin can manage development and deployments for you.
+After you have completed those tasks, the Technical Admin can manage development and deployments for you.

-## Generate Magento authentication keys {#cloud-owner-keys}
+## Step 1: Generate Magento authentication keys {#cloud-owner-keys}
-**Important:** This step is required for the Project Owner.

 Any developers or users that want to access the project require Magento authentication keys.
-The Project Owner needs to generate Magento authentication keys (includes 1 public and 1 private) through a Magento Marketplace account for themselves and any other user.
-Only the Project Owner can create these keys.
+The Project Owner needs to generate Magento authentication keys (includes 1 public and 1 private) through a Magento Marketplace account for the project.
 When you first create your project, you will be prompted to add them.

-You must create one set of keys for each technical person you expect will work on {{site.data.var.ee}}.
-Each user must add these keys to their `auth.json` file, which is located in the project root directory.
-We recommend against providing the keys over e-mail because it isn't secure.
-Please find a secure method, working with your IT staff, for distributing the keys.

 To create authentication keys through the Magento Marketplace: